KazroFox/KazPack/README.md

-# nxPack
+# KazPack

-This is the home for the nxPack!
+This is the home for KazPack!
 Add bugs in the issue tab.
 Configs will show up here too as long as I stop being a lazy piece of shit.